Skip to main content

 What Should I Know About Babysitting Safety?

 As a babysitter, it’s important to keep the kids and yourself safe.
-There’s a lot you can do to prepare, like finding out the children’s routines and having key numbers in your phone.
-Learning babysitting safety basics can help help you feel confident on future jobs.
+There’s a lot you can do to prepare, like finding out the children’s routines and having emergency numbers in your phone.
+Look for local or online babysitting courses you can take.
+Learning babysitting safety basics can help you feel confident on future jobs.

 Date Reviewed: Sep 1, 2023